pblabs/zen/README.markdown

  - Forwards errors and exceptions passed to any next module directly to the error handler.
 This means module don't have to worry about errors from previous modules.
  - Forwards result passed to any next module directly to the result handler.
 This avoids generic result handling in module's business logic

-errorHandler and resultHandler could be overridde by custom function.
-As handler above these needs to be of the form:
+errorHandler and resultHandler could be overridden by custom functions.
+As sample above these needs to be of the form:

 function errorHandler(your, personal, args, err) {
 }